Our History and Mission

-In January, 2004, an independent committee comprised of many of the arts users of the theatre was formed to explore the possibility of enlarging the theatre’s stage and improving the dressing room areas.
-That launched another multi-million dollar campaign to assist the Saenger.
-The Friends of the Saenger pledged to raise $1,000,000 toward this goal and the rest was provided by the City of Pensacola.
-The Friends of the Saenger immediately donated $100,000 as seed money.
-The theatre was closed beginning in June, 2007 and reopened on March, 2009 with a state of the art facility boasting 20,000 square feet of dressing room space and a theatre hall with new and larger seats and an historically correct paint job!
+In January 2004, an independent committee comprised of many of the arts users of the theatre was formed to explore the possibility of enlarging the theatre’s stage and improving the dressing room areas.
+This launched another multi-million dollar campaign to assist the Saenger.
+The Friends of the Saenger pledged to raise $1,000,000 toward this goal (immediately donating $100,000 as seed money) and the rest was provided by the City of Pensacola.
+The theatre was closed in June 2007 and reopened in March 2009 as a state-of-the-art facility boasting 20,000 square feet of dressing room space and a theatre hall with new and larger seats and a historically correct paint job!

 In 2008 local businessman R. Clark Thompson helped establish the Sherri Hemminghaus Children's Fund, honoring Sherri Hemminghaus-Weeks in recognition of her 25 years of dedication to the Saenger.
 This fund is specifically created to provide underprivileged children, such as those from low-income families or foster care systems, with an opportunity to experience the theatre.
-In short, the fund provides local kids' groups with free tickets to selected cultural events at the Saenger.
+The fund provides local kids' groups with free tickets to selected cultural events at the Saenger.
 Since the fund's creation, it has succeeded in bringing local children to Broadway shows, symphony concerts, and ballet performances.
-FOS continues to raise money for this fund and is the administrator of the Fund.
+FOS continues to raise money for this fund and is the administrator of the fund.

 The Saenger Theatre is, once again, lighting up the streets of downtown Pensacola, and we are very proud of the new look.
 With wider seats, a larger orchestra pit and stage, new meeting rooms, and world-class dressing rooms, the Saenger is ready to perform.
 Whether you prefer an opera or country music, a magic show or a Broadway play, you will benefit from the improvements.